shmkle/MabletMapping/README.md

 *Meant for [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver)*

-*assuming you know what a mablet is of course.*
+*Assuming you know what a mablet is of course.*

 ### The purpose: